damoreluc/Collab_Branch_Workflow/README.md

 > I have this new stuff I want to merge in to the master branch... what do you think about it?

+## The Workflow

+1. Do some work locally on a feature branch
+2. Push up the feature branch to Github
+3. Open a pull request (or **PR**) using the feature branch just pushed up to Github
+4. Wait for the **PR** to be approved and merged.
+Start a discussion on the **PR**.
+This part depends on the team structure.